-The whole Governing body and its committees meet at least once a term.
-Each Governing body has a clerk, ours is Fiona Vines, who arranges the meetings, circulates the agenda and background papers, takes minutes and supports the governing body in numerous ways.
-Your chair and vice-chair are elected each year at the first full meeting in the autumn term from among those governors who are not employed at the school.
+The whole Governing Body or its committees meet at least once a term.
+Each meeting has a clerk who arranges the meeting, circulates the agenda and background papers, takes minutes and supports the governing body in numerous ways.
+Your chair and vice-chair are elected each year at a full governing board meeting in the summer term from among those governors who are not employed at the school.